jthet/SVD-Spring-Mass-System/README.md

 OR
 $ python3 spring-mass.py
 ```
-The terminal will then prompt you for user input.
+The terminal will then prompt you for input.

 ## Scripts